Wehda23/sqlalchemy_serializer_meta/README.md

     app.run(debug=True)
 ```

+#### Benefits for Different Projects:

+- **Consistency:** Ensures consistent data validation across various projects, reducing the likelihood of errors and inconsistencies.
+- **Reusability:** The modular design means the same serializer class can be used across different models and endpoints, minimizing duplicate code.
+- **Focus on Business Logic:** By handling validation and serialization within the serializer, the main view functions can focus on business logic and API response handling, making the codebase cleaner and more maintainable.

+By adopting this design, you can create scalable, maintainable, and robust APIs that leverage the power of SQLAlchemy and Flask-SQLAlchemy, ensuring that your application remains flexible and adaptable to changing requirements.

 ## Validators & Other Utilities

 You can add a `read_only` to class meta to specify fields that can only be retrieved but not be updated.